big-ab-games/robo-instructus-blog/_posts/2017-07-07-teaching-robots.md

 This video introduces:
 * *Badder* a programming language I invented for the game *(more on that later)*.
 * Visual program execution, we can see what bit of code is being evaluated.
-In addition to what is shown players can also change the execution speed, or pause it altogether.
+In addition to what is shown, players can also change the execution speed, or pause it altogether.
 * Interlocking tile based level layouts rendered in isometric 2D.
 This perspective at least will stay, while the art can be replaced later.
 * Temporary pixel art from my very own hand, in particular **Placeholder Panda** fulfilling robot duties.
 I didn't have time to properly animate him, so he's currently always watching you.